Levon Ter-Petrosyan

-Levon Hakobi Ter-Petrosyan, also transcribed as Levon Hagopi Der Bedrossian (Note: Also transcribed as Ter-Petrossian and Ter-Petrosian) (Լևոն Հակոբի Տեր-Պետրոսյան; Լեւոն Յակոբի Տէր Պետրոսեան; born 9 January 1945), also known by his initials LTP or LDB, is an Armenian politician and historian who served as the first president of Armenia from 1991 until his resignation in 1998.
+Levon Hakobi Ter-Petrosyan (Note: Also transcribed as Ter-Petrossian and Ter-Petrosian and Levon Hagopi Der Bedrossian in Լեւոն Յակոբի Տէր Պետրոսեան.) (Լևոն Հակոբի Տեր-Պետրոսյան; born 9 January 1945), also known by his initials LTP, is an Armenian politician and historian who served as the first president of Armenia from 1991 until his resignation in 1998.

 A senior researcher at the Matenadaran institute, he rose to prominence as a leading figure of the Karabakh movement for the unification of the Armenian-populated Nagorno-Karabakh with Armenia, which began in 1988.
 After Armenia declared independence from the Soviet Union in September 1991, Ter-Petrosyan was elected by a landslide as the country's first president in the 1991 Armenian presidential election, receiving an overwhelming public support.
 In his role as a head of state, he led the country through the First Nagorno-Karabakh War with neighboring Azerbaijan.

 He was reelected in the 1996 presidential election, which was marred by accusations of electoral fraud, sparking mass protests led by runner-up Vazgen Manukyan.
 The mass rallies were suppressed by military force.
 Due to disagreements with key members of his government over a peace proposal for the Nagorno-Karabakh conflict, especially Defence Minister Vazgen Sargsyan and Prime Minister Robert Kocharyan, Ter-Petrosyan resigned on 3 February 1998.

 From his resignation up until 2007, Ter-Petrosyan was inactive in the political scene.
 However, he made a political comeback in September 2007 and ran for president in 2008.
 He faced one of his former government members, then-Prime Minister Serzh Sargsyan.
 According to official results, he earned 21.5% of the total vote.
 Ter-Petrosyan claimed the elections were rigged and led thousands of his supporters in mass protests against the alleged electoral fraud and called for new elections.
 After a week of mass protests, the government used police and military force to disperse his supporters, resulting in the deaths of ten people on 1 March 2008.

 On 1 August 2008, Ter-Petrosyan founded the Armenian National Congress (ANC), with more than a dozen political parties and non-governmental organizations joining forces.
 Being the main opposition party in Armenia at the time, the ANC was out of the parliament and was primarily involved in street protests against Serzh Sargsyan's government.
 They organized mass rallies in 2011, forcing the government to grant several political concessions.
 In parliamentary elections in 2012, the ANC received 7.1% of the popular vote, gaining 7 seats.
 Ter-Petrosyan's party lost those seats in the following elections and has not entered parliament since.
 He led the ANC's electoral list during snap parliamentary elections in June 2021, where the party again failed to enter parliament.